Professional BNG market intelligence available at ectare.dev — enriched gain site data, LPA analytics, and more

 StakeholderKey impactsAction needed

-Developers (small sites)Many will become exempt under the 0.2ha threshold.
-Brownfield exemption could remove costs for residential brownfield up to 2.5ha.Check whether your sites fall under the new thresholds.
+Developers (small sites)Many will become exempt under the 0.2ha threshold from before 31 July 2026.
+Equal-status off-site delivery makes minor-development BNG materially simpler.Check whether your sites fall under the new thresholds.
 Don't delay applications expecting retrospective exemptions — they are unlikely.

 LendersReduced BNG cost risk on small developments.
-New NSIP obligations create additional due diligence requirements for infrastructure finance.Update risk frameworks to reflect new exemption thresholds.
-Build NSIP BNG awareness into infrastructure lending processes.
+New NSIP obligations create additional due diligence requirements for infrastructure finance.Update risk frameworks for the new exemptions.
+Build NSIP BNG awareness into infrastructure lending due diligence.

 Impact on the BNG market

-The combined effect of these reforms on the off-site unit market is complex:
+The combined effect on the off-site unit market is mixed:

-• Demand increase from NSIPs, which may require hundreds or thousands of units per project, particularly for higher-tier habitats
+• Demand increase from NSIPs, which can require hundreds or thousands of units per project, particularly for higher-distinctiveness habitats

-• Quality shift toward higher-distinctiveness and bespoke habitat solutions driven by NSIP requirements, rather than the standard grassland and scrub that dominates the current market
+• Quality shift toward higher-distinctiveness and bespoke habitat solutions driven by NSIP requirements

-Caution for sites near thresholds: If your development is close to the 0.2 hectare threshold, the government has indicated that retrospective exemptions are unlikely.
+Caution for sites near thresholds: If a development is close to the 0.2ha threshold, or if a brownfield scheme might fall under the proposed exemption, retrospective exemptions are unlikely.
 Sites already in the planning system with BNG conditions will probably still need to discharge them.
 Don't delay applications in expectation of the new rules.

 Keeping up to date